jrschupak/blocktime/README.md

 Have a bug or a feature request?
 Please first read the issues and search for existing and closed issues.
 If your problem or idea is not addressed yet, please open a new issue.

 ## Contributing
-Looking to contribute something to Bootstrap? **Here's how you can help.**
+Looking to contribute something to Genesis Block Time? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.